codedthinking/bead.zip/docs/_guides/collaboration.md

 7. **Archive old versions** to manage storage costs
 8. **Train team members** on bead workflows and conventions

-Working together with Bead takes some coordination, but once your team gets the hang of it, everyone can build on each other's work without the usual headaches.
+Working together with bead takes some coordination, but once your team gets the hang of it, everyone can build on each other's work without the usual headaches.